 At this time, we cannot predict the potential future actions that may result from these orders or how such actions might potentially impact our operations.

-On June 3, 2022, the U.S. Court of Appeals for the Ninth Circuit prohibited the federal government from issuing new permits for hydraulic fracturing and acidizing of oil wells in federal waters off the coast of California until a full environmental review is completed by federal agencies.
-The injunction was the result of lawsuits filed by the State of California, the California Coastal Commission and environmental groups alleging that federal agencies violated environmental laws when they authorized unconventional drilling methods on offshore California platforms before the unconventional drilling methods had been fully reviewed.
-The court also found that the California Coastal Commission must determine if hydraulic fracturing and acidizing are consistent with California's coastal management program.
+On June 3, 2022, the U.S. Court of Appeals for the Ninth Circuit prohibited the federal government from issuing new permits or plans for the use of well stimulation treatments, including hydraulic fracturing and acidizing of wells, in federal waters on the Pacific Outer Continental Shelf until a full environmental review is completed by federal agencies, including an environmental impact statement.
+The injunction was the result of lawsuits filed by the State of California, the California Coastal Commission and environmental groups alleging that federal agencies violated environmental laws when they authorized unconventional drilling methods from offshore California platforms.
+The court further found that the agencies violated the Endangered Species Act and Coastal Zone Management Act by not undertaking the appropriate consultations pursuant to those statutes.

-While currently none of our California operations rely on hydraulic fracturing stimulation or acidizing of wells as discussed in the Ninth Circuit decision, any restrictions on the future use of those well stimulation treatments or other forms of injection may adversely impact our operations, including causing operational delays, increased costs, and reduced production, which could adversely affect our revenues, results of operations and net cash provided by operating activities.
+While currently none of our Pacific Outer Continental Shelf operations rely on hydraulic fracturing stimulation or acidizing of wells as discussed in the Ninth Circuit decision, any restrictions on the future use of those well stimulation treatments or other forms of injection may adversely impact our operations, including causing operational delays, increased costs, and reduced production, which could adversely affect our revenues, results of operations and net cash provided by operating activities.

 Litigation & Legal Liabilities - Risk 1